Silver-Taurus/Git_learning/README.md

 # Git_learning
-Learning Git
+Learning Git.
-This is used for the tutorial of learnign git.
+This is used for the tutorial of learning git.